Boris Titov: Political activity

 In October 2007, he was elected a member of the Supreme Council of United Russia.

 In 2008, he headed the Supreme Council of the party Civilian Power and began to create a new right-wing party in Russia.
 In November of the same year, the Democratic Party of Russia, Civilian Power, and the Union of Right Forces were disbanded and founded a new party Right Cause.
 Congress approved its three co-chairs.
 They were the former deputy chairman of the Union of Right Forces Leonid Gozman, a journalist Georgy Bovt, and Titov.
 A few days later, the decision of X Congress of United Russia was to prematurely terminate Titov's powers as a member of the Supreme Council of the party.

-On 22 June 2012, a decree by the Russian President Vladimir Putin authorized Titov to protect the rights of entrepreneurs under the President of Russia.
+On 22 June 2012, a decree by the Russian President Vladimir Putin authorized Titov to be the Commissioner for the Protection of the Rights of Entrepreneurs in Russia.

 On 29 February 2016, at the VII Congress of the Right Cause party, he was elected its chairman, saying the change of political course of the party, at the "party business" and its re-branding.